ILS – Incident Light Sensor

 - optimize irrigation of crops by identifying areas of potential water stress;

-- calculate agronomic indices, and set a monitoring plan in order to preview the yeld of crops;
+- calculate agronomic indices, and set a monitoring plan in order to preview the yield;

-- monitor dumps, water bodies, terrains, mines, soils and forests with a correct radiometric information, to create an effective monitoring plan of interventions.
+- monitor dumps, rivers, sea water, soils, mines and forests with a correct radiometric information, to create an effective monitoring plan of interventions.

 Pixel-level geo-referenced and radiometric corrected images without ground targets for GCP or radiometric correction (very time-consuming task).